Jump To

 When In Doubt…

-Unless you are a qualified veterinarian or have been trained to handle specific conditions, The Open Sanctuary Project strongly advocates that you promptly report any health concerns you find during the course of a health check to your veterinarian or care expert.
-Unless they’re in a life-threatening situation, you should be your resident’s advocate, not their doctor.
+Unless you are a qualified veterinarian or have been trained to handle specific conditions, The Open Sanctuary Project strongly advocates that you promptly report any health concerns you find during a health check to your veterinarian or a care expert.
+You should be your residents’ advocate, not their doctor.
+Additionally, routine health checks performed by a caregiver are not meant to be a replacement for veterinary assessment.
+The goal is to catch potential signs of concern as early as possible so you can bring concerns to your veterinarian.
+If necessary, they can then perform a more in-depth examination of the individual.

 Check their weight and body condition